4th Earl of Pembroke

 [and here,

-he was cr 1st Earl of Carnarvon 1628,
+He was cr 1st Earl of Carnarvon 1628.

-he was a Royalist, killed in
+He was killed in

 First Battle of Newbury

-see images
+images

-at [NPG],
+at [NPG].

-she died 1694, age est c.84 yrs,
+She died 1694, age est c.84 yrs.

 - Catherine Herbert, died young.